Long-CLIP: Unlocking the Long-Text Capability of CLIP: Conclusion

 \textbf{Potential Limitations.} Our Long-CLIP model still has an upper bound of input token length, though largely improved.
 While some relative positional embedding, like RoPE~\cite{rope}, which doesn't pose a hard limit on input token length although the performance may largely decrease for long text input.

 \textbf{Scaling-up Potential.} Due to the scarcity of long text-image pairs, we only leverage 1M (image, long-text) pairs in ShareGPT4V~\cite{sharegpt4v}.
-Although the amount of data used is relatively small, the use of long text has shown significant improvements.
 This gives us imagination on the scaling-up potential when a large amount of data used.
-As the sufficient long texts can provide complex information, covering world knowledge, object properties, spatial relationships, and even aesthetic evaluations, the upper limit of the model's ability will be significantly improved.
+As the sufficient long texts can provide complex information, covering world knowledge, object properties, spatial relationships, and even aesthetic evaluations, the model's ability may be significantly improved.